 Of course, we have to mention that there are alternatives to grass as well!
 Many folks are starting to use more ground cover plants (such as sedum), walkways, and wider flower beds.
 There’s also a growing trend to add vegetable garden beds or to integrate edibles (herbs, vegetables, fruit) into your front yard.
 See more about edible landscaping!

 As with leaf removal, don’t mulch too early.
 Be patient.
-There are also many beneficial insects and pollinators (e.g., solider beetles, native bees, hummingbird clearwing moth) who overwinter in your garden, and smothering your ground with mulch is not helpful.
+There are also many beneficial insects and pollinators (e.g., soldier beetles, native bees, hummingbird clearwing moths) who overwinter in your garden, and smothering your ground with mulch is not helpful.
 Just hold off on mulching chores until the soil dries out a little and the weather warms.